Oklahoma National Guard distributes supplies to Louisiana Citizens

 |0

-This work, Oklahoma National Guard distributes supplies to Louisiana Citizens [Image 4 of 4], by A1C Alex Kaelke, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Oklahoma National Guard distributes supplies to Louisiana Citizens, by A1C Alex Kaelke, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT